 Even if they don’t have any projects for you right now, you might eventually be able to get more projects from them without having to pitch from scratch (assuming things worked out well on your first project).

 You can steal this sheet to keep track (no optin, click file > make a copy).
 Send them a monthly update with something you think will interest them.

 It typically takes much longer to land a new client than initiate a new project with an old client.
-Eventually, you’ll have a Rolodex of great clients that needs your help regularly, and you can turn most of the time spent pitching into billable hours.
+Eventually, you’ll have a Rolodex of great clients that need your help regularly, and you can turn most of the time spent pitching into billable hours.

 Your core focus will be understanding the difference between good and bad clients and lean towards exchanging mediocre clients for better ones.

 At this point, you should be reaching 15-20 completed projects (less if their value is higher) on the side and with an average project value of $500, you should now be at $10,000 or more for the year.